AdnanYoztyurk/fuzzymatch/README.md

 # Situation

 The team I'm working with was using Excel's Fuzzy Lookup tool to extract brand names from free string values.
-I tried to find an alternative that easier for team to use and outperform hte Fuzzy Lookup.
+I tried to find an alternative, which is easier for the team to use and outperforms the Fuzzy Lookup.

 # Approach